msrkp/ctf_writeups/Alles-2021/README.md

 ```

 ### Note
-At this point, you might think that using iframe injection to download file and creating another iframe which points to that file will solve challenge, but there is an issue. `will-download` is only triggered from mainWindow.
+At this point, you might think that using iframe injection to download file and creating another iframe which points to that file will solve challenge, but there is an issue. `will-download` is only triggered from mainWindow(because of sandbox being enabled in iframes).
 So, we can't solve the challenge in this way

 ### Including Local Files in Iframe
 What we can do is, somehow create html file (lets assume file:///test.html) in the victim's system and load it in the iframe.